pratyakshm/WinRice/README.md

 ### Alternative methods

-Alternatively, you may use this command in PowerShell (Admin) to run WinRice:
+Alternatively, use Win + X shortcut to open the quick links menu, and from there open Terminal (Admin) (or Windows PowerShell (Admin) if you are on Windows 10) and execute this command:

 ```
-Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://bit.ly/WinRice'))
+Invoke-WebRequest bit.ly/WinRice | Invoke-Expression
 ```

 ## Contributing